 Therapy is an important part of regaining lost motor function after a medical procedure, a fall or illness.
-Our excellent team of therapists will create a program to fit each resident or outpatient specifically.
+Our excellent team of therapists will create a program to fit each person, whether you're a Gundersen Tweeten resident, or you want to take advantage of our outpatient therapy program.

 The following therapies are paid by private means, Medical Assistance or Medicare.
 You and your family must be in agreement with the need for the benefit of these services before they are implemented.